Eivindvik

-Eivindvik is the administrative centre of the municipality of Gulen in Vestland county, Norway.
+Eivindvik is the administrative centre of Gulen Municipality in Vestland county, Norway.
 The village is located on the mainland, along the north shore of the Gulafjorden.
-It is also located about 5 km south of the village of Dingja (and the lake Dingevatn), about 6 km northwest of the village of Dalsøyra, and about 15 km northeast of the village of Byrknes.
+It is also located about 5 km south of the village of Dingja (and the lake Dingevatnet), about 6 km northwest of the village of Dalsøyra, and about 15 km northeast of the village of Byrknes.

 Eivindvik is the commercial centre of the municipality as well as the seat of government for the municipality.
 Gulen Church has been located in Eivindvik for centuries.
-The 0.4 km2 village has a population (2019) of 315 and a population density of 840 PD/km2.
+The 0.4 km2 village has a population (2025) of 336 and a population density of 840 PD/km2.

+History

 This area has an ancient history, since the Gulating met in this area in the years 900—1300, creating laws which governed most of Western Norway.

 Name

-The municipality of Gulen was originally named after this village.
+Gulen Municipality was originally named after this village (Evindvig Municipality).
 There have been many spelling variations throughout the past few centuries: Evindvig, Evenvig, or Evenvik.
-The name of the municipality was officially changed to Gulen on 1 July 1890, but the village name remained as Eivindvik.
+The name of the municipality was officially changed to Gulen Municipality on 1 July 1890, but the village name remained as Eivindvik (using the modern Norwegian spelling).